zhiyuan8/study-notes/1-OS/OS.md

 I/O operation means read or write operation with any file or any specific I/O device.
 Operating system provides the access to the required I/O device when required.

 ### [IMPORTANT] service 3: File System manipulation
-File management steps:
 1. Program needs to read a file or write a file.
 2. The operating system gives the **permission** to the program for operation on file.
 3. Permission varies from read-only, read-write, denied and so on.
 4. Operating System provides an interface to the user to create/delete files.
 5. Operating System provides an interface to the user to create/delete directories.
 6. Operating System provides an interface to create the **backup** of file system.

 ### service 4: Communication
 1. Two processes often require data to be transferred between them